P

 Location: face + neck

-At risk: Black males
+At risk: African American males

 Psoriasis